Andrew Cook (businessman): Awards and recognition

 In 1989, Cook was elected the CBI "Company of the Year".
 In 1991, the UK Monopolies Commission commended Cook for his perception in producing lasting solutions to the industry's chronic structural problems.

-In 1996, Cook was made Commander of the Most Excellent Order of the British Empire (CBE) by Her Majesty the Queen, in the New Year's Honours List, for services to the steel casting industry.
+In 1996, Cook was made a Commander of the Most Excellent Order of the British Empire (CBE) by Her Majesty the Queen, in the New Year's Honours List, for services to the steel casting industry.

 In 2008, Cook was awarded the E J Fox medal by the Institute of Cast Metals Engineers.

 Also in 2008, Cook was named 82nd in the Telegraphs Top 1,000 British Business People.

 In 2015, Cook and his family were named joint 52nd in the Yorkshire Rich List, with a stated £80m wealth.

 In 2016, he was knighted in David Cameron's Resignation Honours List.

 In July 2020, Sir Andrew was elected President of the British-Swiss Chamber of Commerce in its centenary year.
 On election, Sir Andrew said he would do everything in his power to serve British and Swiss business and boost bilateral trade.